DBCG/ecqm-ig/README.md

 # eCQM Implementation Guide

-This project outlines the methodology for developing and executing Electronic Clinical Quality Measures.
+This project outlines a methodology for developing and executing Electronic Clinical Quality Measures.

 ## Local Build